Transcutaneous Pacing Review

 Preparation

-• When possible, skin should be clean and dry (soap & water, or alcohol wipes are appropriate)
+- When possible, the skin should be clean and dry (soap & water, or alcohol wipes are appropriate)

-• Hair should be removed but not shaved with a straight-edge razor (most facilities use a hair clipper).
-This allows for the best conduction between pad / skin.
+- Hair should be removed but not shaved with a straight-edge razor (most facilities use a hair clipper).
+This allows for the best conduction between pad and skin.

-• Package should not be open prior to use (as conduction gel may become dry)
+- The package should not be opened prior to use (as conduction gel may become dry)

-• Check to be certain date on package is current/ not expired (or else this could cause poor function)
+- Check to be certain the date on the package is current/ not expired (or else this could cause poor function)

-• Always have a spare pair of pacer pads available while patient is receiving TCP therapy (in an emergency you will not have time to retrieve a new set)
+- Always have a spare pair of pacer pads available while the patient is receiving TCP therapy (in an emergency, you will not have time to retrieve a new set)

 Application